Vietnam steps up 'chilling' crackdown on dissent ahead of key Communist Party congress | Politics

 Robertson said trade tensions with China have also left Vietnam "in the driver's seat" as U.S. and European Union companies look for alternative supply chains, helping the Vietnamese economy thrive.
 "The EU had an important opportunity to make real changes through the EU-Vietnam Free Trade Agreement," said Robertson, referring to a pact that has been a boon for Vietnam.
 Instead, he said, the EU "fell short, settling for vague promises ... instead of substantive changes."

-EU officials didn't immediately respond to Reuters' request for comment.
+In a response to a request from Reuters for comment, an EU spokesman said the bloc had repeatedly expressed concerns over human rights and that the deal between the two sides allows for the "total or partial suspension of the trade agreement in case of serious and systematic infringements of human rights".
 After the jailing of the three journalists earlier this month, the U.N. human rights office said, "Coming just weeks ahead (of the Party congress), the convictions and long sentences are not only a blatant suppression of independent journalism but also a clear attempt to create a chilling effect among those willing to criticise the government."

 The United States described the sentences as the "latest in a troubling and accelerating trend of arrests and convictions of Vietnamese citizens exercising rights enshrined in Vietnam's constitution".